 Restaurant cheese rellenos are most often dipped in egg batter, and then fried in a decent amount of oil.
 I love those rellenos all oozy with melting cheese, but fried food is not really good for us, not to mention the calories that come along with the fried rellenos.

-The fastest easiest way to char and blister poblano chiles is on a grill.
+- The fastest easiest way to char and blister poblano chiles is on a grill.
 You can use the flame on a gas stovetop or your oven broiler but if a grill is handy, blister the skin of your chiles there.
-When they’re well blistered, place them in a covered pan to steam.
+Blister them well, you could say burned–on all sides.

-Chiles rellenos with chickpeas, all red white and green, Mexican food like this makes me a happy bandita.
+Chiles rellenos with chickpeas, all red white and green.
+Mexican food like this makes me a happy bandita.

 These Spinach and Black Bean Enchiladas show off Mexico’s colors with green and red sauces.